 Fees and Scholarship Opportunities: Amizade volunteers and students support their own programs through program fees.
 Less than twenty percent of fees are spent on administration.

 Frequently, volunteers are able to fundraise for programs through individual efforts to solicit funds through friends, family, and personal networks.
 Amizade also has limited ability to offer partial scholarships.
 If, as if often the case, students are earning independent study or internship credits through their home institutions during their individual volunteer placements they may be able to cooperate with their home institutions to secure student loans, scholarships, or grants to help cover the cost of the volunteer placement.

-For volunteers who are proficient in Spanish, there are opportunities to help nurses and, occasionally, doctors in an orphanage for children under six years of age or in a center for people with disabilities.
+For volunteers who are proficient in Spanish, there are opportunities to help nurses at a center for people with disabilities.
 Volunteering takes place in the city of Cochabamba, a beautiful city of 600,000 on the edge of the Andes Mountains.